Ekaterina Ryabova (figure skater): Early years

 Ryabova began learning to skate in 2006 as a three-year-old.
 As a child, she trained under her father, Alexei Ryabov, at the Dynamo Moscow sports club.
 In 2015, she moved to Sambo 70 to be coached by Sergei Davydov.
 She changed coaches after a year, joining Alexander Volkov and Evgeni Plushenko at the Angels of Plushenko rink.

-Ryabova made no junior international appearances for Russia.
+Ryabova made her debut for Russia in 2014 at the advanced novice level.
+She made no junior international appearances for Russia.

 2018–2019 season

 Ryabova made her international debut for Azerbaijan in September 2018 at the ISU Junior Grand Prix (JGP) in Kaunas, Lithuania.
 She finished sixth overall after placing seventh in both segments.
 She had the same final result at her second assignment, 2018 JGP Slovenia.

 Making her senior international debut, Ryabova won gold in October at the 2018 Minsk Arena Ice Star, outscoring the silver medalist, France's Léa Serna, by about nine points.
 She placed eighth at the 2018 CS Tallinn Trophy and sixth at the 2018 CS Golden Spin of Zagreb.

 In January 2019, Ryabova was named to Azerbaijan's team for the 2019 European Championships in Minsk, Belarus.
 Ranked seventh in the short program, she qualified to the free skate.
 She placed thirteenth in the free skate and finished twelfth overall.

 In March 2019, at the 2019 World Championships, Ryabova placed seventeenth in the short program and qualified to the free skate.
 She placed thirteenth in the free skate and thirteenth overall.